adventure-yunfei/promise/README.md

 # Promise

-Implementation of javascript Promise/A+ standard.
+Implementation of javascript [Promise/A+ standard](https://promisesaplus.com/), plus `.finally` and `onUnhandledRejection`.

-Utils to turn things to promise.
+Nothing more.
+Clean and tiny (4.5 KB Only).

-`npm install all-promise`
+Use it by: `npm install all-promise`, or include `browser-bundles/promise.min.js`.

 # Promise API